Ellanor C. Lawrence Park, Field Trip Opportunities

 Insect Safari: Meadow and Stream Habitats

 Students compare and contrast meadow and stream habitats and draw conclusions about the general characteristics of the types of insects found in each by making observations through field collection.
 Students will explore the biodiversity of the insect world and the importance of insects to other animals and plants.
 (This program meets at the Cabell’s Mill complex across from Walney Pond.
-5235 Walney Road, Centreville.)
+5235 Walney Road, Centreville.
+This is a 90 minute program.)
 SOLs addressed include Science 2.4, 2.5.

 Students investigate the physical and biological characteristics of a pond habitat through hands-on collection (and release) of aquatic insects and other pond dwellers.
 Naturalists will lead observation and discussion of the interdependency of life found at the pond, habitat characteristics and how human actions affect water quality and life found in aquatic habitats.
 (This program meets at Walney Pond.)
 SOLs addressed include Science 2.4 and 2.5.
 Please note: This program can be modified to address the needs of older grade levels.

 Soil and Water

 On a short trail hike, students learn about the components of soil and observe soil layers, decomposition and the impacts of erosion in a forest.
 Interactive games demonstrating the water cycle help prompt discussion of how clean water is a unique resource important to all living things.
 SOLs addressed include Science 2.3, 2.6, 2.7 and 3.9.